Docutils | Overview | About | Users | Reference | Developers

 The top-level element of a parsed reStructuredText document is the "document" element.
 After initial parsing, the document element is a simple container for a document fragment, consisting of body elements, transitions, and sections, but lacking a document title or other bibliographic elements.
 The code that calls the parser may choose to run one or more optional post-parse transforms, rearranging the document fragment into a complete document with a title and possibly other metadata elements (author, date, etc.; see Bibliographic Fields).

-Specifically, there is no way to indicate a document title and subtitle explicitly in reStructuredText.
-[4] Instead, a lone top-level section title can be treated as the document title.
-Similarly, a lone second-level section title immediately after the document title can become the document subtitle.
+Specifically, there is no special syntax to indicate a document title and subtitle in reStructuredText.
+[5] Instead, a uniquely-adorned top-level section title can be treated as the document title.
+Similarly, a uniquely-adorned second-level section title immediately after the document title can become the document subtitle.
 The rest of the sections are then lifted up a level or two.
-See the DocTitle transform for details.
+See A ReStructuredText Primer for examples and the DocTitle transform for details.

 Sections